NSLS-II/scientific-python-cookiecutter/docs/source/guiding-design-principles.rst

 user-facing interface that tries to "do the right thing" by guessing what the users wants, separate it into two layers: a thin "friendly" layer on top of a "cranky" layer that takes in only exactly what it needs and does the actual work.
-It should be easy to test, constrained about what it accepts and what it returns.
-The layered design makes it possible to write *many* such friendly layers with different opinions and different defaults.
+The cranky layer should be easy to test; it should be constrained about what it accepts and what it returns.
+This layered design makes it possible to write *many* friendly layers with different opinions and different defaults.

 When it doubt, make function arguments required.
 Optional arguments are harder to discover and can hide important choices that the user should know that they